 Create a Website & Establish an Online Presence

 As mentioned above, many consumers research merchandise online before going in store to purchase it.
 This means that having a website is a must-have for small retailers.
 Unfortunately, roughly half of US small businesses still don’t have a website.
 Without a solid online presence, you risk losing customers and revenue.

 Remember that trend we discussed earlier?
 More 75 percent of in-store buyers report starting their search online; in fact, some surveys report that number nearer to 90 percent.
 If you don’t have a website, you’re missing out on a good percentage of potential customers—it’s that simple.
 Gain the upper hand against your competitors by establishing your presence online today to:

 - Increase discoverability, as 90 percent of consumers rely on the internet to find goods and services.

 - Drive foot traffic to your store, as 50 percent of mobile users visit a store after conducting a local search.

 - Improve product credibility, with 8 out 10 shoppers conducting product research online

-Creating a website can be easy and quick with the right guidance and tools, and launching an e-commerce website is simple work with Square’s free online store platform and other small business e-commerce options.
+Creating a website can be easy and quick with the right guidance and tools, and launching an e-commerce website is simple work with Square’s online store platform and other small business e-commerce options.